Khongchai/web-spirograph/README.md

   }
 ```

 Of course not.
-Like, we are doing numerical integration, this means that there is a chance theta + k will never be one, especially when there are a lot of decimal places or when there are more than a few scalars.
-We NEED to find out ahead of time, and the algorithm must not be _O(n)_, we need something FASTER.
+Like, we are doing numerical integration, this means that there is a chance ${\theta + k}$ will never be equal to one, especially when there are a lot of decimal places and when there are more than a few scalars.
+We NEED to find out ahead of time, and the algorithm must not be _O(?)_ where ${?}$ is who the hell knows when it'll end.
+We need something FASTER.

 There are actually two things that could help us here from our elementary math classes: gcd and lcm.

 We would like to find out basically when ${n}$ numbers "collide", which is a perfect problem from our two friends!
 But the question now is...which one do we need?

-Looking back at the graphs above, it seems that as our scalars increase, the rate ${x}$ position at which they become synchronized on the graph is lower, and vice versa.
-Okay...so everything is going backwards, larger number collide faster and smaller numbers slower...which makes sense for trig functions right?
-Larger scalar means faster oscillations, and smaller, slower.
-Now, which of those two (gcd and lcm) kind of goes along this line?

-A refresher: lcm returns a number that is divisible by each of the numbers passed as argument, and gcd returns the number that all input numbers are diviible by.
+A refresher: lcm returns a number that is divisible by each of the numbers passed as argument, and gcd returns the number that all input numbers are divisible by.

 ```ts
 lcm(8, 12); // 24